AxonIQ/reference-guide/operations-guide/production-considerations/monitoring-and-metrics.md

 ## Metrics

 Interesting metrics in a message centric system come in several forms and flavors, like count, capacity and latency for example.
-The Axon Framework allows you to retrieve such measurements through the use of the `axon-metrics` module.
+The Axon Framework allows you to retrieve such measurements through the use of the `axon-metrics` or `axon-micrometer` module.
-With this module you can register a number of `MessageMonitor` implementations to your messaging components, like the [`CommandBus`](../../../configuring-infrastructure-components/command-processing/command-dispatching.md#the-command-bus), [`EventBus`](../../../configuring-infrastructure-components/event-processing/event-bus-and-event-store.md#event-bus), [`QueryBus`](../../../configuring-infrastructure-components/query-processing.md#query-bus) and [`EventProcessors`](../../../configuring-infrastructure-components/event-processing/event-processors.md#event-processors).
+With this module(s) you can register a number of `MessageMonitor` implementations to your messaging components, like the [`CommandBus`](../../../configuring-infrastructure-components/command-processing/command-dispatching.md#the-command-bus), [`EventBus`](../../../configuring-infrastructure-components/event-processing/event-bus-and-event-store.md#event-bus), [`QueryBus`](../../../configuring-infrastructure-components/query-processing.md#query-bus) and [`EventProcessors`](../../../configuring-infrastructure-components/event-processing/event-processors.md#event-processors).

-Internally, the `axon-metrics` module uses [Dropwizard Metrics](https://metrics.dropwizard.io/) for registering the measurements correctly.
+`axon-metrics` module uses [Dropwizard Metrics](https://metrics.dropwizard.io/) for registering the measurements correctly.
 That thus means that `MessageMonitors` are registered against the Dropwizard `MetricRegistry`.

+`axon-micrometer` module uses [Micrometer](https://micrometer.io/) which is a dimensional-first metrics collection facade whose aim is to allow you to time, count, and gauge your code with a vendor neutral API.
+That thus means that `MessageMonitors` are registered against the Micrometer `MeterRegistry`.

 The following monitor implementations are currently provided:

 1. `CapacityMonitor` - Measure the message capacity by keeping track of the total time spent on message handling compared to total time it is active.